amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 ### linger.ms & batch.size
 -  by default, kafka tries to send record as soon as possible.
-    - it will have upto 5 requests in flight, meaning upto 5 messages individually sent at the same time
+    - it will have unto 5 requests in flight, meaning unto 5 messages individually sent at the same time
     - after this, if more message has to be sent, kafka starts batching these message.
 - batching allow throughput and maintains low latency.

 ### Hashing formula
-By default key is hashed based on "murmur2" algorithm
+By default, key is hashed based on "murmur2" algorithm

 ## Produce & Consume Record - Programmatically